 The adrenal glands also have an effect on mental stress.
 As a result, people with adrenal fatigue show a tendency toward increased fears, anxiety, depression, mental confusion, brain fog and memory difficulties.
 They often have less tolerance than they would normally have and are more easily frustrated.
 When the adrenals are not secreting the proper amount of hormones, insomnia or disturbed, non-restful sleep if often an issue.

 As adrenal fatigue progresses, it lays the foundation for seemingly unrelated conditions such as frequent respiratory infections, allergies, asthma, frequent colds and a number of other health problems such as Fibromyalgia, chronic fatigue syndrome, hypoglycemia, adult onset diabetes, auto-immune diseases and even alcoholism.
-These people may appear to friends and family to be lazy and unmotivated, or to have lost their ambition, when in reality quite the opposite is true; they are forced to drive themselves much harder than people with healthy adrenal function to accomplish life’s everyday tasks.
+These people may appear to friends and family to be lazy and unmotivated, or to have lost their ambitions, when in reality quite the opposite is true; they are forced to drive themselves much harder than people with healthy adrenal function to accomplish life’s everyday tasks.